MMauro94/matrix-revolution/README.md

 ### Static matrices specialization
 When the size of a matrix is known at compile time, it is better to use `StaticSieMatrix`.
 This will enable additional checks at compile time, in order to reduce as much as possible the number of errors that can be raised at runtime.

-To accomplish this, the library uses //TODOenable_if.
+To accomplish this, the library uses `std::enable_if`.
 This is a more flexible alternative to template specialization, since it allows to add some methods (e.g. adding the `diagonal` method for square matrices), as well as doing some parameter check (e.g. checking the bounds of the `submatrix`).

-Using //TODOenable_if also allows the IDE to understand the checks, which doesn't happen when using `static_assert` or other similar alternatives.
+Using `std::enable_if` also allows the IDE to understand the checks, which doesn't happen when using `static_assert` or other similar alternatives.

 ### Vectors and covectors
 When using the class `Matrix`, vectors and covectors are not specially handled.
 They are simply a `nx1` and `1xn` matrices.
 There are the methods `isVector()` and `isCovector()`.
 We chose to do this because they are simply a property of a matrix, and are not a characterization (e.g. a `1x1` matrix is both a vector and a covector).